MAPF-Competition/web_resource/landing_page.md

 -->
 🚀
 Participants in the League (that's you!) control a team of robotic errand runners.
-The robots operate in a simple grid environment, working together to complete tasks.
+The robots operate in a simple **grid environment**, working together to complete tasks.
 Their job is to finish as many tasks as possible, as quickly as possible, until time runs out.
 Your job (choose one, or both) is **Planning** and **Scheduling**.
 Planning means you decide how the robots move: compute